How to Get a Dog

 - Are 5 years old or older

-- Have a developmental disability (autism, down syndrome, etc.)
+- Have a qualifying disability (autism, down syndrome, etc.)

 School Therapy Dog